Rinzller/FlightDeck/README.md

 ![Kneeboards](.github/media/Kneeboards.png)

 ## :exclamation: Important :exclamation:
+* If you cannot see any kneeboards that you expect to be there, please ensure your kneeboard path is `Saved Games\DCS(DCS.openbeta)\Kneeboard`
-Please backup both your OptionsPresets found in `Saved Games\DCS(DCS.openbeta)\Config\OptionsPresets` and your kneeboards
+* Please backup both your OptionsPresets found in `Saved Games\DCS(DCS.openbeta)\Config\OptionsPresets` and your kneeboards

 ## How to Install FlightDeck (Using the installer)
 1. Navigate [here](https://github.com/Rinzller/FlightDeck/releases)